[SDKs] PySDK supports Red Hat system CA certs

 /etc/ssl/certs/ca-certificates.crt) in places where libraries try to use old certs.
 This path doesn't exist on Red Hat, so the SDK can't verify the certs of Curoverse clusters.
 In all the places where we use the Debian CA certs, search for the Red Hat CA certs, and use them if available.

-#1 Updated by Brett Smith almost 6 years ago
+#1 Updated by Brett Smith over 6 years ago

 6432-pysdk-more-ca-certs-wip is up for review.